Abandoned Towns Across America You Can Actually Visit

 By 1885, Mystic had a post office; by 1889, it had a rail line; by 1906, it had a second rail line; and shortly after, Mystic was responsible for importing coal into the Black Hills and exporting timber and gold out of them.
 For a while, Mystic’s managed to deflect numerous potential death blows with panache.
 Floods destroyed bridges and rail lines, the town's sawmill burned down, and the Great Depression put the place in dire straits, but the town just kept rebuilding and recovering.
 It wasn’t until the end of WWII that things spiraled downward when limited resources made operating the mill too difficult.

 Soon enough, passenger trains stopped going to Mystic, and the once-thriving train hub began chugging to a halt.
 In 1952, the sawmill ceased to exist, followed by the post office, the parlors, and the population.
-Over a dozen buildings left behind were added to the National Register of Historic Places, including the picturesque McCahan Chapel, which is still used occasionally for special events.
+More than a dozen buildings left behind were added to the National Register of Historic Places, including the picturesque McCahan Chapel, which is still used occasionally for special events.
 If visitors are willing to venture down a 12-mile gravel road, they can see the remnants for themselves and get a feel for the area by trekking the Mickelson Rail Trail.

 The history of Central Oregon's Shaniko looks a little different than most of America’s ghost towns: It wasn’t a mining boomtown, but rather a haven for ranchers and an unusually large shipping hub for somewhere so far inland.
 Once deemed the “Wool Capital of the World,” Shaniko rose and fell incredibly fast.